hperrin/svelte-material-ui/THEMING.md

 ### Adding Classes and Variables

 If you want to use MDC's classes and variables (like `var(--mdc-theme-primary)` and `class="mdc-theme--primary-bg"`), you can add the following line somewhere in your Sass files.
-A great place to add it is in your `_smui-theme.scss` file.
+A great place to add it is in your `_smui-theme.scss` files.

 ```scss
 @use '@material/theme/styles';
 ```

+## Adding Material Typography

+You can [add Material typography](/TYPOGRAPHY.md) as the default for your app.

 ## Theming the Bare CSS